JianyuanXiao/SymPIC/README.md

 a small value during the whole simulation.

-This is a precompiled x86-64 binary MPI implemention of the parallel explicit 2nd-order non-canonical symplectic PIC scheme introduced in Ref.
-[1] and the 1st-order relativistic symplectic PIC scheme [2].
+This is a precompiled x86-64 binary MPI implemention of the parallel explicit 2nd-order charge conservative non-canonical symplectic PIC scheme introduced in Ref.
+[1] and the 1st-order relativistic charge conservative symplectic PIC scheme in Ref.
+[2].
 Source code will be opened in the near future.

 To build the program, just use make.